Posted: June 4, 2015 10:40 AM

 - Provision of medical/dental care, and psychological and/or counseling services;

-- Assistance with the development of workforce skills; and
+- Assistance with education and the development of workforce skills; and

 - Legal services to obtain public benefits, expunge criminal records, and regain custody of children.